-The medical group and clinic measures used in the Community Checkup report are primarily based on the Healthcare Effectiveness Data and Information Set (HEDIS®) specifications developed by the National Committee for Quality Assurance (NCQA).
+The medical group and clinic measures used in the Community Checkup report are primarily based on the Healthcare Effectiveness Data and Information Set (HEDIS®) specifications developed by NCQA.
 HEDIS is a set of standardized performance measures designed to ensure that purchasers and consumers have the information they need to reliably compare health care quality.
 All other non-HEDIS measures are noted accordingly.
 The results for many of the measures that the Alliance produces are reported at the clinic level.
 In order to report at this level, the Alliance must assign or "attribute" the care of a patient to an individual clinician.
 This document includes the methodology used for the attribution process.
-The results in the report are based on administrative claims data with a measurement year of July 1, 2014 through June 30, 2015.
-This differs from the typical HEDIS measurement year which runs on a calendar cycle (January 1 through December 31).
+The results in the report are based on administrative claims data with a measurement year of July 1, 2015 through June 30, 2016.